Learning need - To build trust with Health Care Workers.

 - Keep hallways, stairs, and other walking areas clear of clutter.
 This includes storing items away and making sure that any cords and cables are put away or taped down.

-- Make sure your Caregiver can walk around three sides of the bed.
+- Make sure your Health Care Worker can walk around three sides of the bed.

 - No smoking for at least one hour before, and during, the visit.

 - No alcohol or use street drugs before or during the visit.
 The use of such substances is prohibited.

 - Keep pets away from where care is being provided (preferably locked in a separate room).

 - Make sure that windows and doors are easily accessible and can be easily opened, closed, and locked.

 - Be sure that the smoke and carbon monoxide detectors are tested annually to make sure they are working properly.

 - Make sure that fire extinguishers are accessible and check the gauge annually to verify the fire extinguisher is still full.